ilona-lesniak/flight-price-analysis-in-python/README.md

 In addition to price dynamics, the project also explores the volume and frequency of flights to highlight the most active airlines, popular routes, and busiest cities.

+## Tools & Technologies Used:

+* Python
+* Pandas for data manipulation
+* Matplotlib & Seaborn for data visualization
+* Jupyter Notebook as the development environment

 Przykładowe wykresy

 Instrukcję instalacji